 Duke faculty and staff can protect up to $2,650 of their salary from taxes by signing up for a Health Care Reimbursement Account during open enrollment.
 This account allows you to set aside money to pay for eligible health expenses such as co-pays, deductibles, and medical supplies.
 You will be provided with a WageWorks health care card you can use to draw money from the account at the point of sale.

 Money set aside in a Health Care Reimbursement Account is not subject to federal or state taxes.
-That means a reimbursement account can save you about $30-40 on every $100 you spend on eligible expenses.
-The maximum allowable contribution for a Health Care Reimbursement Account is $2,550.
+That means a reimbursement account may save you an average of $30 on every $100 you spend on eligible expenses.
+The maximum allowable contribution for a Health Care Reimbursement Account is $2,650 (subject to IRS regulations).

 Up to $500 of your unused Health Care Reimbursement Account balance can be carried over to the next plan year.
-Any amount above $500 remaining in your account after December 31 will be forfeited unless claims are submitted by April 15, 2018 for eligible expenses incurred January 1–December 31, 2017.
+Any amount above $500 remaining in your account after December 31, 2019 will be forfeited unless Pay Me Back claims are submitted by April 15, 2020 for eligible expenses incurred January 1–December 31, 2019.
+The health care card cannot be used in 2019 for 2018 expenses.
 The carryover only applies to the Health Care Reimbursement Account.